avhalo/lyrco/README.md

 Right now you can do [this too](https://www.google.com/search?client=firefox-b-d&q=back+when+mark+walberg+was+lyrics) But there is no highlighting and similar songs.

+Edit: I've seen it before but it simply does not work all of the times.
+There is something like [](https://www.google.com/search?client=firefox-b-d&q=t%C3%A4%C3%A4+kaikki+tuntuu+ilman+rakkautta&oq=t%C3%A4%C3%A4+kaikki+tuntuu+ilman+rakkautta every now and then.
+Trick is to do it without adding "[...] lyrics".

+Now I am rethinking why I'm doing this.

 ## Installation
 Will be added later.
 You will be needing python 3.6 and git installed!